ikawrakow/ik_llama.cpp/README.md

 * Justine Tunney's `tinyBLAS`, which she contributed to `llama.cpp` in [PR 6414](https://github.com/ggerganov/llama.cpp/pull/6414), only works for `Q4_0`, `Q8_0` and `fp16/bf16` models.
 In the surrounding discussion about possibly extending `tinyBLAS` to k- and i-quants, she felt that k-quants are [not ammenable to block-tiling](https://github.com/ggerganov/llama.cpp/pull/6840#issuecomment-2072995387), which is required to improve performance.
 This statement piqued my curiosity, so here we are.
 * Bitnet-1.58b has been one of the [most discussed topics](https://github.com/ggerganov/llama.cpp/issues/5761#issuecomment-2198380366) in the `llama.cpp` project, so eventually I decided to see how efficiently one can implement a tertiary model

 Curiosity aside, improved CPU performance may be (or may become) important in practice.
-According to The Register, 70% of AI inferrence [is done on the CPU](https://www.theregister.com/2024/05/30/arm_cortex_x925_ai_cores/?td=rt-3a), at least in the Android world (but I haven't come around to actually comparing performancer on a phone).
-With ever increasing number of LLM model parameters, and with Meta's 400B model release imminent, the CPU may become the only viable option for people not willing (or not able to) rent/buy uber expensive GPU instances capable of running such models.
+According to The Register, 70% of AI inferrence [is done on the CPU of mobile phones](https://www.theregister.com/2024/05/30/arm_cortex_x925_ai_cores/?td=rt-3a), at least in the Android world (but I haven't come around to actually comparing performancer on a phone).
+With ever increasing number of LLM model parameters, and with Meta's 400B model just released, the CPU may become the only viable option for people not willing (or not able to) rent/buy uber expensive GPU instances capable of running such models.
 Granted, one would need a pretty beefy computer to run a 400B model, and inference speed will be sluggish, but at least one will not need to spend the equivalent of a luxury apartmenty in the downtown of the city where I live to buy the GPU system capable of running the model.

-## Bitnet-1.58B

-Two implementations are provided
-* `IQ1_BN` - uses 1.625 bits-per-weight (bpw)
-* `IQ2_BN` - uses 2.0 bpw

-`IQ2_BN` is faster for PP (CPU and GPU, although the PP performance difference on CUDA is very minor). `IQ1_BN` can arrive at a higher TG performance on the CPU (given enough threads) because of the smaller model size, but it is always slower on the GPU.

-There is the unmerged [PR 8151](https://github.com/ggerganov/llama.cpp/pull/8151) in `llama.cpp` that implements Bitnet-1.58B for the CPU (`AVX` and `ARM_NEON`).
-The following table compares performance between this repo and `PR-8151` in `llama.cpp`.

 ## Performance comparison to llama.cpp